ropensci/hydroscoper/README.md

 storage and management of hydrological and meteorological data.
 These organisations are:

-  - Ministry of Environment and Energy.
+  - Ministry of Environment and Energy
-  - Ministry of Rural Development and Food.
+  - Ministry of Rural Development and Food
-  - National Meteorological Service.
+  - National Meteorological Service
-  - National Observatory of Athens.
+  - National Observatory of Athens
-  - Greek Prefectures.
+  - Greek Prefectures
-  - Public Power Corporation.
+  - Public Power Corporation

 The data are structured as tables and space separated text files, but are in Greek, thus limiting their usefulness.